jonaprieto/specs/src/architecture/namada/proof-of-stake/reward-distribution.md

 The quantity $c_V(e)$ is not the same for all delegations, primarily because it would be redundant to charge a commission for self-bonds.
 This also allows the validator flexibility, for example to relax the commission rates in case of large delegations etc.

-The validator can change the commission rate at any point, subject to a maximum rate of change per epoch, which is a constant specified when the validator is created and is not subject to change once the validator creation has been accepted.
+The validator can change the commission rate at any point, subject to a maximum rate of change per epoch, which is a constant specified when the validator is created and is not subject to change once validator creation has been accepted.